Contact: Kenneth Kwarciany

 School: Freie Universitat Berlin (FU-BEST, the Berlin European Studies Program of Freie Universität Berlin)

-This is Loyola’s newest affiliation and the Office of International Programs will be sending students starting spring of 2015.
-The program will only be offered in the Spring Semester.
+This is Loyola’s newest program and will be offered in both the Fall and Spring Semester.
 Students will be studying at the FU-BEST - the Berlin European Studies Program hosted by Freie Universitat of Berlin.
-Students will have the opportunity to study and live in one of Europe’s most historical cities.
+Students will have the opportunity to study and live in one of Europe’s most historical and cosmopolitan cities.
 Over 3 million people live in the thriving city of Berlin.
 This European Studies Program will allow students to take advantage of the excellent German educational system, cultural activities and recreational interests in Europe.